HackYourFuture/Fellowship/README.md

 - …

 ## Project end (for graduates):
-We ask you graduates and mentors to be sure that the application is live and deployed at the end of the practice so we can share it with our community and motivate other students.
+We ask you graduates and mentors to be sure that the application is live and deployed at the end of the practice so we can share it with our community and motivate other trainees.
 Additionally, we ask graduates to make a film showing the app and sharing their experience and learning.
 If you have questions about this reach out to us!

 ## Fellowship Examples: